masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

    @SERIAL_PORT@
    ```

    That constant will get replaced with the actual serial port used (see uploading).
-In the case of our example configuration we can get the serial terminal by executing the following:
+In the case
+   of our example configuration we can get the serial terminal by executing the following:

    ```
    make blink-serial
    ```

-{#user-content-using-arduino-cmake}

 Using Arduino CMake
 -------------------

-In order to use **Arduino CMake** just include the toolchain file, everything will get set up for building.
+In order to use **Arduino CMake** just include the toolchain file, everything will get set up
+for building.
 You can set the toolchain in CMakeList.txt like so:

 ```
 set(CMAKE_TOOLCHAIN_FILE ${CMAKE_SOURCE_DIR}/cmake/ArduinoToolchain.cmake)